IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Biological region.
 An area of shared biological characteristics.
 For example, four broad zones (IPHC Regulatory Area 2: 2A, 2B, 2C; Regulatory Area 3: 3A, 3B, Regulatory Area 4: 4A, 4CDE; and Regulatory Area 4B) within the stock’s distribution using existing IPHC Regulatory Area boundaries (see IPHC Regulatory Areas), but sharing increased biological connectivity and productivity.

 Bycatch.
 Incidentally caught fish by fisheries targeting other species and that cannot legally be retained.
 Bycatch mortality, or bycatch removals, refers only to those fish that subsequently die due to capture.
-The North Pacific Fisheries Management Council uses the term Prohibited Species Catch (PSC). (c.f. byproduct)
+The North Pacific Fisheries Management Council uses the term Prohibited Species Catch (PSC) in some cases. (c.f. byproduct)

 Bycatch reduction device (BRD).
-A device that allows fish and other animals to escape immediately after being taken in or with fishing gear.
+A device that allows fish and other animals to avoid or escape immediately after being taken in or with fishing gear.

 Byproduct.
 A species taken incidentally in a fishery while fishing for the target species that has some commercial value and is retained for sale.